 For all dissertations involving the use of human subjects, approval must be obtained from the College Human Subjects Review Committee prior to the preliminary (oral) examination with verification sent to the Student Academic Affairs Office.
-Further information regarding human subjects approval can be found at www.ed.uiuc.edu/ber/webpages/humansubjects.html.
+For more information, contact the Bureau of Educational Research.